Universal Exact Compression of Differentially Private Mechanisms: Limitations

 \section{Limitations}

-While PPR is communication-efficient, having only a logarithmic gap from the theoretical lower bound on the compression size as shown in Theorem~\ref{thm:logk_bound_simple}, the running time complexity (which depends on the number of samples $Z_i$ the algorithm must examine before outputting the index $K$) can be quite high.
-Since $\mathbb{E}[\log K] \approx I(X;Z)$, $K$ (and hence the running time) is at least exponential in the mutual information $I(X;Z)$.
-Note that an exponential complexity is also needed in sampling methods that do not ensure privacy, such as \citep{maddison2016poisson,havasi2019minimal}.
-It has been proved in~\citep{agustsson2020universally} that no polynomial time general sampling-based method exists (even if there is no privacy constraint), provided that $RP \neq NP$.
+While PPR is communication-efficient, having only a logarithmic gap from the theoretical lower bound on the compression size as shown in Theorem~\ref{thm:logk_bound_simple}, the running time complexity can be high.
+However, we note that an exponential complexity is also needed in sampling methods that do not ensure privacy, such as \citep{maddison2016poisson,havasi2019minimal}.
+It has been proved in~\citep{agustsson2020universally} that no polynomial time general sampling-based method exists (even without privacy constraint), if $RP \neq NP$.
 All existing polynomial time exact channel simulation methods can only simulate specific noisy channels.\footnote{For example, \cite{flamich2023adaptive} and dithered-quantization-based schemes \citep{hegazy2022randomized,shahmiri2024communication} can only simulate additive noise mechanisms.
-Among these existing works, only \citep{shahmiri2024communication} ensures local DP.} These pieces of evidence suggest that a polynomial time algorithm for simulating and compressing a general DP mechanism is likely nonexistent.
+Among these existing works, only \citep{shahmiri2024communication} ensures local DP.} Hence, a polynomial time algorithm for exactly compressing a general DP mechanism is likely nonexistent.

 Nevertheless, this is not an obstacle for simulating local DP mechanisms, since the mutual information $I(X;Z)$ for a reasonable local DP mechanism must be small, or else the leakage of the data $X$ in $Z$ would be too large.
 For an $\varepsilon$-local DP mechanism, we have $I(X;Z) \le \min\{\varepsilon, \varepsilon^2\}$ (in nats) \citep{cuff2016differential}.
 Hence, the PPR algorithm can terminate quickly even if has a running time exponential in $I(X;Z)$.